paulveillard/cybersecurity-threat-modeling/README.md

 > A conceptual exercise that aims to help you understand which characteristics of a system’s design should be modified to reduce risk in the system to an acceptable level for its owners, users, and operators.
 ![activity](https://github.com/paulveillard/cybersecurity-threat-modeling/blob/main/img/threat-model-process-1.png)

+When performing threat modeling, you look at a system as a collection of its components and their interactions with the world outside the system (like other systems it interacts with) and the actors that may perform actions on these systems.
+Then you try to imagine how these components and interactions may fail or be made to fail.
+From this process, you’ll identify threats to the system, which will in turn lead to changes and modifications to the system.
+The result is a system that can resist the threats you imagined.

 # Theory